 3.3.
-Footpaths
+Pathways

-Council's footpath maintenance category applies to pathways that carry pedestrian (foot) traffic and is based on the level of pedestrian traffic and expected service level that takes into account their specific function, types of users, pedestrian movement and potential risks.
+Council's pathway maintenance category is based on the level of pedestrian traffic and expected service level that takes into account their specific function, types of users, pedestrian movement and potential risks.

-The following footpath maintenance categories are used in setting performance standards in terms of inspections, defect intervention levels and repairs.
+The following pathway maintenance category has been adopted to assist in setting performance standards in terms of inspection, maintenance, intervention levels and repairs.